Haccp Training - What is Haccp?

-HACCP training plan for catering professionals
+HACCP training plan for restaurant professionals

 What is HACCP?
 What does the law say?

-The 3 articles to remember for HACCP
+The 3 key articles to remember for HACCP

-ARTICLE 12 - A cleaning and disinfection plan for all premises , including changing rooms and toilets, and equipment is defined in writing in a clear and precise manner , in accordance with the provisions of Article 5.
+ARTICLE 12 - A cleaning and disinfection plan for all premises , including changing rooms and toilets, and equipment, is defined in writing in a clear and precise manner , in accordance with the provisions of Article 5.
 For each piece of equipment and the different parts of the premises, this plan includes at least the following information..."

 How to practically implement HACCP in your establishment?

-1° Establishment of a manager (supervision)
+1. Appointment of a manager (supervisor)

-3° By determining critical points
+3. By determining the critical points

-5° By setting up surveillance (control)
+5° By implementing monitoring (control)

 6° By implementing corrective action

-7° Verification of the effectiveness of the HACCP system
+7. Verification of the effectiveness of the HACCP system

-8° By setting up documentation
+8° By implementing documentation

 HACCP in 3 sentences is: